 The four cantons represent the main activities of which the economy of Melbourne was based in the mid-19th century: wool growing, cattle raising, shipping and whaling.

 The flag is special and can be seen at Enterprize Park, atop Melbourne Town Hall, on the bonnet of the Lord Mayor's official car and a few other places.

 History: did you know?

-When John Batman arrived in the Port Phillip District in 1835, he approached local indigenous leaders with a contract to ‘buy’ their land.
-His negotiations were successful, and he walked away with 240,000 hectares of prime farming terrain – almost all of the Kulin nation’s ancestral land.
+When John Batman arrived in the Port Phillip District in 1835, he approached indigenous leaders (in Melbourne's northern suburbs) with a contract to "buy" their land.
+His negotiations were successful, and on 6 June 1835 walked away with 240,000 hectares – almost all of the Kulin nation’s ancestral land.

 However, this transaction - the infamous Batman "deed" – had no legal standing and was quickly ruled invalid by the government, saying the land belonged to The Crown.
 And today, even the exact location of where the treaty was signed is disputed.